-Intraoral 1: Theory and Concepts DENT 9206 Paper-based Distance Email to a Friend Our Intraoral 1: Theory and Concepts course helps you expand your knowledge of orofacial anatomy, pathology, preventive dentistry, peridontology, pharmacology and emergency care.
-Review nutrition, oral self-care concepts (which provide the basis for client counselling), current regulations and concepts of practice as you develop the knowledge needed for a foundation in intraoral procedures.
+Intraoral 1: Theory and Concepts DENT 9278 New Paper-based Distance Email to a Friend Our Intraoral 1: Theory and Concepts course provides you with a foundation in intraoral dental theory and teaches you about the clinical intraoral skills required by a Level 2 dental assistant.
+Review and update your knowledge in the areas of orofacial anatomy, head and neck anatomy, medical emergencies, preventive dentistry, peridontology and the professional responsibilities of a dental assistant.
 Note(s) Course Delivery Method: This is a self-directed paper-based course you complete at home.
-A study package will be provided to you on or before the start date.
-The teacher will contact you by telephone within two weeks after the start date to address any questions or concerns you may have.
-Exam(s): The mid-term and final exams for this course are held at our Waterfront Campus in Toronto, Ontario.
+A study package will be provided to you on or before the start date, and the teacher will contact you by telephone within two weeks of the start date to address any questions or concerns you may have.
+You will have continued access to a teacher by telephone for the duration of the course.
+Exams: The mid-term and final exams for this course are held at our Waterfront Campus in Toronto, Ontario.
 If you live too far away to come to that campus, email email@example.com to arrange to have your exam supervised by an approved test centre.
-Prerequisite(s) You must be a graduate of a recognized Dental Assistant program and you must be employed in a dental office and you must have completed the appropriate clinical pre-placement health PDF form, including CPR Level C and mask fit testing.
-You must provide proof that you meet these requirements by emailing scanned copies of both your academic transcript and a letter from your employer to firstname.lastname@example.org.
+Prerequisite(s) You must have a diploma from a recognized dental assisting school and you must be working in a dental office and you must be Healing Arts Radiation Protection (HARP) Act certified.
+Additionally, you must secure approval before you register for this course by emailing firstname.lastname@example.org with scanned copies of your transcripts and diploma, a letter from your employer and your HARP Act certification.
 Contact Information 416-415-5000, ext.
-2126 email@example.com Course Section(s) Available CRN: W52137 Date(s) 14 Jan 2019 – 01 Apr 2019 Hours: 32 Fee: $469 Note: Registration deadline: Jan 25 Register Now Some courses require you to purchase a textbook.
+2126 email@example.com Course Section(s) Available There are no classes currently scheduled for this course.
+For more information about future offerings, use the contact information listed above.
+Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.